dulaz41/Flow_Grant/README.md

 The Flow Grant contract consists of three main parts:

-- ProposalDetails struct: This defines the data structure for a project proposal, including details like the proposer's address, project name, description, funding goal, and the total funds raised so far.
+- `ProposalDetails struct`: This defines the data structure for a project proposal, including details like the proposer's address, project name, description, funding goal, and the total funds raised so far.
-- PoolDetails struct: This defines the data structure for a funding pool, including details like the pool ID, associated proposal ID, pool creator's address, and the total amount contributed to the pool.
+- `PoolDetails struct`: This defines the data structure for a funding pool, including details like the pool ID, associated proposal ID, pool creator's address, and the total amount contributed to the pool.
-- Proposal(Res) Resource: This resource contains the main logic for the Fgrant contract.
-It implements the ProposalPublic and ProposalPrivate interfaces, providing functions for creating proposals, funding proposals, creating funding pools, contributing to pools, and withdrawing funds.
+- `Proposal(Res) Resource`: This resource contains the main logic for the Fgrant contract.
+It implements the `ProposalPublic` and `ProposalPrivate` interfaces, providing functions for `creating proposals`, `funding proposals`, `creating funding pools`, `contributing to pools`, and `withdrawing funds`.

 ### 3. Smart Contract Logic

 The Flow Grant contract allows users to perform the following actions:

-- Create Proposal: Users can propose a new project by providing relevant details such as project name, description, funding goal, etc. A unique proposal ID is generated, and the proposal is added to the proposals dictionary.
+- `Create Proposal`: Users can propose a new project by providing relevant details such as project name, description, funding goal, etc. A unique proposal ID is generated, and the proposal is added to the proposals dictionary.
-- Fund Proposal: Users can contribute tokens to a specific proposal.
+- `Fund Proposal`: Users can contribute tokens to a specific proposal.
 The contract ensures that a proposal can only be funded once and by someone other than the proposer.
 When the funding goal is met, the fundingCompleted flag is set to true.
-- Create Pool: Users can create a funding pool associated with a particular proposal.
+- `Create Pool`: Users can create a funding pool associated with a particular proposal.
 The pool allows users to contribute to the project without directly funding the proposal.
 The contract verifies that funding is not already completed for the associated proposal.
-- Fund Pool: Users can contribute tokens to a specific funding pool.
+- `Fund Pool`: Users can contribute tokens to a specific funding pool.
 The contract ensures that the funding is not already completed for the associated proposal.
-- Withdraw Proposal Funds: Only the proposer can withdraw the funds raised for their proposal once the funding goal is met.
+- `Withdraw Proposal Funds`: Only the proposer can withdraw the funds raised for their proposal once the funding goal is met.
 The total funds are transferred to the proposer's account.
-- Withdraw: This function allows users to withdraw their remaining funds from the contract.
+- `Withdraw`: This function allows users to withdraw their remaining funds from the contract.

 ### 4. Smart Contract Interfaces

-The Flow Grant contract exposes two resource interfaces: ProposalPublic and ProposalPrivate.
+The Flow Grant contract exposes two resource interfaces: `ProposalPublic` and `ProposalPrivate`.

 ProposalPublic Interface:

-- createProposal: Allows users to propose a new project.
+- `createProposal`: Allows users to propose a new project.
-- fundProposal: Allows users to contribute tokens to a proposal.
+- `fundProposal`: Allows users to contribute tokens to a proposal.
-- createPool: Allows users to create a funding pool.
+- `createPool`: Allows users to create a funding pool.
-- fundPool: Allows users to contribute tokens to a funding pool.
+- `fundPool`: Allows users to contribute tokens to a funding pool.
-- withdrawProposalFund: Allows the proposer to withdraw the funds once the funding goal is met.
+- `withdrawProposalFund`: Allows the proposer to withdraw the funds once the funding goal is met.
-- getProposals: Returns the details of the current proposal.
+- `getProposals`: Returns the details of the current proposal.

 ProposalPrivate Interface:

-- withdraw: Allows users to withdraw their remaining funds from the contract.
+- `withdraw`: Allows users to withdraw their remaining funds from the contract.

 ### 5. Code Usage and Interaction